Skip to content

 The Egyptian Ministry of Antiquities considers a building historical after it passes the 100-year mark following its establishment.

-What is even more interesting and is only known by a few, is that Egypt actually owns many historical buildings outside its own borders, mostly in Greece, such as the Muhammed Ali Museum, the palace of Muhammed Ali’s father, as well as agricultural lands and a marine school by the Aegean Sea built by Muhammed Ali himself in 1748.
+What is even more exciting and is only known by a few is that Egypt owns many historical buildings outside its borders, mainly in Greece, such as the Muhammed Ali Museum, the palace of Muhammed Ali’s father, agricultural lands, and a marine school by the Aegean Sea built by Muhammed Ali himself in 1748.

-Back in Egypt, many of the historical palaces have been transformed into government facilities and schools, including the Palace of Prince Mustafa, the son-in-law of Khedive Ismail, became the headquarters of the Ministry of Education, while the palace of Mansour Pasha, the husband of Princess Tawhida, is now occupied by the Ministry of Military Production.
+Back in Egypt, many of the historical palaces have been transformed into government facilities and schools, including the Palace of Prince Mustafa, the son-in-law of Khedive Ismail, which became the headquarters of the Ministry of Education.
+In contrast, the palace of Mansour Pasha, the husband of Princess Tawhida, is now occupied by the Ministry of Military Production.
 Additionally, the Ministry of Justice is situated at the palace of Ismail Pasha Al Mofatesh.
-Dubara Palace, which was owned by Princess Amina, the granddaughter of Abbas Helmi I, and the palace of Prince Omar Tuson, are now both used as a school.
-Also, Saffron Palace, which is said to be similar to the Palace of Versaille in France, is now the University of Ain Shams.
+Dubara Palace, owned by Princess Amina, the granddaughter of Abbas Helmi I, and the palace of Prince Omar Tuson, are now both used as a school.
+Also, Saffron Palace, which is said to be similar to the Palace of Versailles in France, is now the University of Ain Shams.

 cairo skyline